 The prisoner did not demonstrate visibly much talent with the Force.
 What was shown was primarily basic Force powers, such as limited telekinetic ability, limited healing and Force-assisted acrobatics.
 Imperial Intelligence have estimated her abilities to be the following - bear in mind this also includes intelligence extrapolated from decrypted Jedi records of the prisoner, including age and estimated strength with the Force:

 Basic Force Powers - Regular Force Healing - Green.
 Likely taught to her during her initiation.
-Unsure as to why, but perhaps it has been to Crucitorn? - Possibly Green/Regular - This is implied given her resilience to injuries sustained during the Coruscant Raid.
+Unsure as to why, but perhaps it has been to assist in the purging of the Dark Side from her body and spirit.
+This will need to be kept under close observation.
+Crucitorn? - Possibly Green - This is implied given her resilience to injuries sustained during the Coruscant Raid.
+Whether she is trained in it or not, I am unsure.
 Force Stun - Green

 Has the prisoner demonstrated any other skills?